-During the 2019-2020 monitoring year, Fletcher Concrete demonstrated a good level of environmental performance and a high level administrative compliance with their resource consent as defined in Section 1.1.4.
+During the 2020-2021 monitoring year, Fletcher Concrete demonstrated a good level of environmental performance and a high level administrative compliance with their resource consent as defined in Section 1.1.4.

 Fletcher Concrete's level of environmental performance was determined to be a good level.
 There was a breach of consent conditions due to high suspended solids in the discharge.
 However, the effects on the receiving environment were negligible or minor at most.
-Also, the consent holder was quick to respond and address the minor issues.
+The consent holder was quick to respond and address the minor issues.

-4.3.4 Recommendations from the 2018-2019 Annual Report
+4.3.4 Recommendations from the 2019-2020 Annual Report

-In the 2018-2019 report it was recommended:
+In the 2019-2020 report it was recommended:

-- 1. THAT in the first instance monitoring of discharges from Fletcher Concrete in the 2019-2020 year continues at the same level as in 2018-2019. - THAT should there be issues with environmental or administrative performance in 2019-2020, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.
+- 1. THAT in the first instance monitoring of discharges from Fletcher Concrete in the 2020-2021 year continues at the same level as in 2019-2020. - 2.
+THAT should there be issues with environmental or administrative performance in 2020-2021, monitoring may be adjusted to reflect any additional investigation or intervention as found necessary.